FOOD HOLIDAY: National Tater Tot Day

 At The Eddy in New York City, the potato is blended with bacon prior to frying.
 The tots are served in a pool of mustard sauce, topped with pickled mustard seed and English pea purée (we substituted homemade basil mayonnaise).

 Tater Tots are an American side dish made from deep-fried, grated potatoes.
 They are miniature croquettes: crisp little cylinders of hash brown-style potatoes.
-Tater is American dialect for potato, and “tots” came from their small size.
+Tater is an dialect form of potato (first found in print in 1759), and “tots” came from their small size.

 Although the name may seem generic, Tater Tots® is a registered trademark of Ore-Ida.
 Tater Tots were created in 1953 when Ore-Ida’s founders, brothers F. Nephi Grigg and Golden Grigg, were considering what to do with leftover slivers of cut-up potatoes from their French fries.